Chen Ping (Han dynasty): Service under Emperor Gaozu and Empress Lü

 In 202 BC, Liu Bang ultimately defeated Xiang Yu at the Battle of Gaixia and established the Han dynasty as the ruling dynasty in China with himself as the emperor.
 To reward Chen Ping for his contributions, Liu Bang enfeoffed him as the Marquis of Huyou.
 Chen Ping's marquis title was later changed to Marquis of Quni, which he held until his death.

 In 201 BC, Liu Bang heard rumours that Han Xin was plotting a rebellion against him and secretly harbouring a fugitive Zhongli Mo (one of Xiang Yu's former lieutenants).
 Chen Ping suggested to the emperor to lure Han Xin into a trap under the guise of summoning him for an audience, and use the chance to capture him.
 Han Xin fell for the ruse and was arrested when he came to meet Liu Bang, who pardoned him but demoted him from the status of a vassal king to a marquis (Marquis of Huaiyin).

 In 200 BC, after Liu Bang was defeated by the Xiongnu at the Battle of Baideng, Chen Ping advised the emperor to bribe the wife of the Xiongnu leader Modu Chanyu with gifts, and get her to ask her husband to lift the siege on the Han forces at Baideng.
+(Note: This account was recorded in Zizhi Tongjian.
+Chen Ping's biographies in Shiji and Han Shu recorded that Chen's advice to Liu Bang was so secret that it was eventually lost to history.)